 - Check the Credential Center website to ensure CSULB has an internship agreement on file with the district/charter school.

-- Secure an Offer of Employment from the district on official letterhead that states the district and school you will be teaching at, your start date, and your assignment (grade level) and the type of credential/permit you will be working under through with the CTC.
+- Secure an official offer of employment from the district on letterhead that states the district and school you will be teaching at, your start date, your assignment (grade level) and the type of credential/permit you will be working under through with the CTC.

-- Meet with Jessica Olague in the Teacher Preparation Advising Center to review the Internship Eligibility requirements and the Internship Application process.
+- Make an appointment with Jessica Olague in the Teacher Preparation Advising Center to review the Internship Eligibility requirements and the Internship Application process.
 Email Jessica Olague at firstname.lastname@example.org to set up an Internship Appointment.

-- Complete the Internship Application Packet – Intern Application Letter, Intern Agreement, Principal Agreement, Mentor Teacher Agreement, Intern Application letter, etc. This application will be given to the candidate when they meet with Jessica Olague
+- Complete the Internship Application Packet – Intern Application Letter, Intern Candidate Agreement, Principal Agreement, Mentor Teacher Agreement, Intern Application letter, etc. This application will be given to the candidate when they meet with Jessica Olague